2009 Saturday, September 26, Smithsonian Free Day Nashville, Tennessee

 We stopped in Lawrenceburg to take some pictures of the downtown area and historic markers.

-It had been a beautiful day for sightseeing but it was getting late and we both were tired from all that walking.
+It had been a beautiful day for sightseeing, but it was getting late, and we were both tired from all that walking.

 We were home by 5:50 P.M.

-Union Station Train Depot now Wyndham Hotel
+| Union Station Train Depot is now the Wyndham Hotel.

 |